redtexts/texts/rosenberg_1932_history_of_bolshevism.md

 The young revolutionary Lenin arrived in St Petersburg from the Volga in 1893 to put the theories of Marx into practice.

-### Chapter 01 notes

-1. Engels seems to have been meant here, rather than Lassalle. -- Marxist Internet Archive.

 ## Chapter 02: Revolution in Russia, 1893-1914